Why choose this course

 - Nanoceramics for radiation protection drugs in space (in collaboration with the CMRP)

-- Ceramic nano-particles and composites for oxidative stress related diseases (in collaboration with IHMRI)
+- Ceramic nano-particles and composites for oxidative stress related diseases

 In addition to the course coordinators, expert guest lecturers will provide cutting-edge context to the course material and provide real-world examples of the impact advanced materials are having in research and industrial applications.